NelisW/myOpenHab/docs/205-mqttwarn.md

 	git clone https://github.com/jpmens/mqttwarn.git

 2. Copy mqttwarn.ini.sample to mqttwarn.ini and edit to your taste.
-A good start is to use the ini file shown at <https://github.com/jpmens/mqttwarn#getting-started>
+A good start is to use the ini file shown at <https://github.com/jpmens/mqttwarn# getting-started>

 3. Install the prerequisite Python modules for the services you want to use

 4. Launch mqttwarn.py.
 JPM recommends you use [Supervisord](http://supervisord.org/) for running the script.
 For starters just open a terminal and run `./mqttwarn.py`

-5. Proceed to test the installation as described in <https://github.com/jpmens/mqttwarn#getting-started>.
+5. Proceed to test the installation as described in <https://github.com/jpmens/mqttwarn# getting-started>.

 6. Look at <http://jpmens.net/2014/04/03/how-do-your-servers-talk-to-you/> and see if you can get the smtp and pushover services working.
 Setting up Pushover is outlined in the file `22-pushover-notification.md`.

-##mqttwarn ini file
+## mqttwarn ini file

 The ini file sets up mqttwarn to define the appropriate actions on mqtt events.